Car TalkCar MaintenanceHow to Tell Which Wheel Bearing is Bad?

 Before going deeper into the bad bearing symptoms and the ways to single out the faulty one, you should know what it is and its functions.

-A wheel bearing is a metal ring housing a number of steel balls together.
+A wheel bearing is a metal ring housing several steel balls.
 The ring, known as a race, fits inside a hub, which is a hollow metal piece at the center of the wheels.

 The hub rolls on a metal axle shaft in order to lessen friction during the rotation of the wheels.
 These ball-shaped bearings are the most common type in today’s vehicles.
 There are also precision ball bearings and roller bearings.

-Wheel bearings support the whole weight of a vehicle and they don’t have any constant source of lubrication.
-For these reasons, they suffer lots of abuse and wear out over time.
+Wheel bearings support the whole weight of a vehicle, and they don’t have a constant source of lubrication.
+For these reasons, they suffer a lot of abuse and wear out over time.

 How to Tell Which Wheel Bearing is Bad?